arrayfire/arrayfire-r/README.md

 ### Linux

-- To install the package as root, run the following command from the directory containing of arrayfire_r
+- To install the package as root, run the following command from the directory containing of arrayfire-r
-    - `sudo R CMD INSTALL arrayfire_r`
+    - `sudo R CMD INSTALL arrayfire-r`

 - To install the packages for the local user do the following
     - Create `R_libs` in your home directory: `mkdir ~/R_libs`
     - add `export R_LIBS=~/R_libs` to your **.bashrc**
     - You may need to do **source ~/.bashrc** if you are in the same session
-    - Run `R CMD INSTALL arrayfire_r` from the directory containing arrayfire_r (`sudo` is not needed)
+    - Run `R CMD INSTALL arrayfire-r` from the directory containing arrayfire-r (`sudo` is not needed)

 If you built arrayfire with CUDA support, you may want to run the following command before launching R: